Single Subject Credential Program

-The deadline to apply for Fall 2013 student teaching will be March 1, 2013.
+The deadline to apply for Fall 2014 student teaching will be March 3, 2014.
 Keep in mind that you must attend a mandatory student teacher application meeting in order to apply for Spring 2015 Student Teaching.
-Dates and times for Fall student teacher application meetings will be posted mid to late January and are offered through the first few weeks of fall semester, click the link above for all student teaching meeting dates.
+Dates and times for Fall student teacher application meetings will be posted soon.
+Please note: this meeting is intended for Single Subject Credential candidates who will have met all program requirements to advance to student teaching in Fall 2014.

 Appeals to program decisions, or requests for Single Subject Credential Program policy waivers, are made by filing a written appeal to the Single Subject Credential Program Petition Committee.
 The petition committee only meets during the academic year.
 Here is a link to further information on petitioning program policy; SSCP Petitions.